What happens during a SecOpsium scan?

 The open-source SecOpsium CLI provides a way to run and inspect local repository checks.

 The SaaS adds hosted execution, team workflows, dashboards, reports, scan history, and prioritization around the findings.
+The CLI is useful for transparency and local checks; the SaaS is useful when a team needs recurring visibility, shared status, and reportable progress.

 SecOpsium checks an authorized repository or target for supported security signals, normalizes the results, and presents findings with severity and remediation guidance.